 You can't tell who is from which tradition as we have one vision as our ecumenical partnership works incredibly well.
 We have a shared evangelical and missional focus, with a genuine sense of the presence of the Holy Spirit in all services and ministries.
+We have a desire to nurture spiritual gifts and a responsiveness to the leading of the Holy Spirit in our gatherings.

 We share a strong outward focus with good engagement in the local community.
 We have a team model of leadership with both an Anglican vicar and a Methodist minister sharing leadership of the staff team and the church.

-We are seeking a new Vicar who will have a passionate love and deep relationship with the Lord, be filled with the Spirit and have a heart to see lives changed by the Lord.
+We are seeking an energetic and dynamic Vicar who will have a passionate love and deep relationship with the Lord, is filled with and will lead with the Holy Spirit, have a heart to see lives changed by the Lord.
 We pray for a leader who will inspire us to follow the Lord as we serve together in Clevedon in this new season.
-We have intentionally not specified the priorities we think the new Vicar would need to focus on, because we believe these will be shaped by their own gifting and calling and discerned with the team in the context of this community.